CarlosMoises20/IDS-software/README.md

 You must download the installer or download a tgz file which finishes with (bin-hadoop3.tgz), indicating that the Spark version uses the version 3 of Apache Hadoop.
 Then, you must follow the instructions on the site (such as verifying the integrity of the file) and choose a directory to store the tgz file.
 It's recommended to always check its integrity by verifying its signature.
 Don't forget to properly set the environment variable SPARK_HOME and add its bin folder to PATH.

-### To install Java (version 11), using the link below
+### To install Java (version 11), use the link below
 https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html

 Or use the command line

 &emsp; 3a - On Linux
 ```
-sudo apt install openjdk-11-jdk
+sudo apt install openjdk-11-jdk -y
 ```

 &emsp; 3b - On MacOS